Personalized Employee Benefits Resources | PeopleKeep

 Individual health coverage

-Next up is individual health coverage, or any insurance policy you purchased on your own and only covers you or your family.
+Next up is individual health coverage.
+This is any ACA-compliant insurance policy you purchased on your own through an exchange.
+Despite the name, individual coverage can cover your family.
 While group health insurance policies are the traditional choice for health insurance, individual policies have grown in popularity in recent years.

 Examples of individual health coverage include:

-• Health insurance you purchased through the health insurance marketplace
+• Health insurance you purchased through a state-based exchange

 • Most health insurance provided through a student health plan